 This programme is studied on a part time basis over two academic years.
-Students will attend three residential events at a residential venue (such as Gladstone's Library) per academic year, usually in September, December, and March.
-Each residential event will start at midday on a Sunday and finish at midday on a Monday, with each residential event focusing on a different module and thus approach in psychology, for example 'biological psychology', and 'developmental psychology' etc. During the residential event, students will experience a range of teaching methods including lectures, seminars, workshops, group discussions, and demonstrations.
-In addition, at residential events, students will socialise as a student community, and will attend philosophical discussions arranged after the evening meal which aims to encourage students to think of the wider debates and applications of psychology.
+Students will attend three campus teaching days at a venue (such as Plas Coch campus, Gladstone's Library) per academic year, usually in September, December, and March.
+Each campus teaching day will start at on a weekday (for example Monday) at 9:30 am to ensure the session starts at 10 am and finish at 4:30 pm, with each campus teaching day focusing on a different module and thus approach in psychology, for example 'biological psychology', and 'developmental psychology' etc. During the campus teaching days, students will experience a range of teaching methods including lectures, seminars, workshops, group discussions, and demonstrations.
+In addition, at these campus days, students will socialise as a student community, and will attend philosophical discussions which aims to encourage students to think of the wider debates and applications of psychology.
+Following this campus teaching day, there will be two compulsory remote sessions (using MS Teams or Zoom etc.) with a duration of 1 hour each on separate days.

-The first residential event for students, at the start of their two-year programme, will run from midday on a Saturday before their formal module starts at midday on a Sunday.
-This is to enable students to be fully introduced to their programme, the team, and each other on the Saturday.
+The first campus day for students, at the start of their two-year programme, will run from 10 am and finish at 4:30 pm a week before their formal module starts.
+This is to enable students to be fully introduced to their programme, the team, and each other.
 Students will receive during this time a full induction to the programme (where/how they can access support, the use of Turnitin and VLE, understanding how to use the resource finder etc.), and to the area of psychology (history of the subject, key debates, classic studies etc.).
+After the induction campus day, the programme with start on the first module on a weekday from 10 am and finish at :30 pm.
+Following each campus teaching day dedicated to core modules, there will be two compulsory remote sessions (using MS Teams or Zoom etc.) with a duration of 1 hour each on separate days.

-Between residential events students will be expected to work on module assignments, complete independent reading, and engage in online learning through remote seminars, forum discussions, and the accessing of webinars.
-Students will also have the opportunity to have both face-to-face or Skype tutorials with their personal tutors or module leaders.
+Between campus days and remote sessions students will be expected to work on module assignments, complete independent reading, and engage in online learning through remote seminars, forum discussions, and the accessing of webinars.

+Students will also have the opportunity to have both face-to-face or Skype/MS Teams tutorials with their personal tutors or module leaders.

-As part of the programme, in addition to the residential events, students will attend two campus visit days to Glyndŵr University per academic year.
+As part of the programme, in addition to the campus teaching days, students will attend two campus visit days to Glyndŵr University per academic year.
 The first will usually run in February, where students will be expected to attend the student research conference as part of the department's enrichment week.
-Dependent on year of entry, one year, students will be expected to participate in the conference by attending only, however in the other year as part of a module assignment, students will be expected to present a poster in relation to a piece of class research.
+Dependent on module period, students will be expected to participate in the conference by presenting a poster or oral presentation as part of a module assignment.
 The second campus visit day will take place in May, named 'May Day'.
 During this day students will do presentations associated with module assignments, receive practical research workshops, and receive lectures in applied areas of psychology (such as in psychopathology, or the psychology of religion).
 The suggested plan for May Day is attached with this proposal.
 Any guest speaker events arranged outside of usual teaching in the department will also be open to any of the students on the conversion programme, though they will be optional.